sphinx-doc/sphinx/doc/config.rst

    theme.
 These are theme-specific.
 For the options understood by the builtin themes, see :ref:`this section <builtin-themes>`.

+.. confval:: qthelp_id_lean

+   Configure id creation behavior.
+It defaults to ``False``.
+If activated the keyword and ids are seperated and the id is no more prepended with the keyword.

 Options for the linkcheck builder
 ---------------------------------